 Commencement and Duration

-This Agreement shall come into force on and shall continue in full force and effect until (the “Term”).
+This Agreement shall come into force on TBC and shall continue in full force and effect until TBC (the “Term”).

 Notwithstanding anything to the contrary elsewhere in this Agreement, the British Council shall be entitled to terminate this Agreement by serving not less 30 days’ written notice on the Recipient.